danielallhoff/nlp-disaster-tweets/README.md

 - Finetune BERT with multiple features (text and keyword).

 ## ChatGPT Prompts
 Its is possible to use ChatGPT as a NLP classifier and work well on this task.
-Due to performance constrains, its is needed to test the prompts on an small validation set for making a final validation on the full testing set.
-Some prompts have been test on the whole testing set.
-However, as stated it is not feasible.
+Due to performance constrains, its is needed to test the prompts on a small validation set for making a final validation on the full testing set.
+Some prompts have been tested on the whole testing set.
+However, as stated, it is not feasible for testing multiple prompts.
 ### Initial few shot learning prompt:
 ```
 You are a tweet analyst in order to monitor possible emergencies is posted online like fire, car or airplane accidents, earthquakes, tsunamis, homicides, bombing,